 Utilizing Harvested Honeycomb

-Popular uses for harvested honeycomb include crafting blocks and making beeswax candles.
+Harvested honeycomb is wonderfully versatile.
+Beyond eating it fresh — which is the best place to start — you can use it for crafting beeswax products and natural candles.
 These activities are practical and enjoyable, maximizing the value of your honeycomb harvest.

 Making Candles from Beeswax

-Alternatively, melt beeswax in a double boiler and pour it into a container with a secured wick to create natural candles.
+Melt beeswax in a double boiler and pour it into a container with a secured wick to create natural, beautifully scented candles.
+It's one of the most satisfying ways to use every part of what your hive produces.

 Ensuring Hive Health Post-Harvest